Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/09-Infrastructure-Protection/V. BitLocker-Encryption.md

-# 🔐 BitLocker Drive Encryption Policy for Windows Server 2025 Active Directory
+# 🔐 BitLocker Drive Encryption Policies for Windows Server 2025 Active Directory

 In this section, I enforced BitLocker drive encryption policies to protect data at rest on all Windows 11 client devices.
 This policy ensures that all operating system drives are encrypted using secure standards and recovery mechanisms, providing resilience against data breaches caused by device loss or theft.